karolinamullokand/HW3/README.md

 # Summary
-During the process of creating a visual representation of these variables, at first I thought that I would be able to place Creating a third one was a challenge!
+During the process of creating a visual representation of these variables, I was struggling with finding it grouped correctly, ofthen had a syntax errors.
+Creating a third one was a challenge!
 I'm still not sure if I counted all of the states, and for sure not all of them grouped correctly into political identity.
 I used some data on different websites, just to make a approximate political identity data